Accelerating Reduction and Scan Using Tensor Core Units

-Our \mpu implementation achieves more than $90\%$ of the peak throughput consistently for variable segment size and is always better than the CUB implementation.
+Figure~\ref{fig:tune_seg_red} shows that our \mpu implementation achieves more than $90\%$ of the peak throughput for variable segment size and is always better than CUB.

-When segment size is large and the number of segments is small, the performance of both CUB and our implementation drops.
+When the segment size is large and the number of segments is small, the performance of both CUB and our implementation drops.
 Since each segment gets mapped onto a block, a small number of segments causes some SMs to be idle.
 For example when segment size is $2^{25}$, both CUB and our implementation achieve an occupancy of around $0.25$ and SM efficiency of around $40\%$.
-A better strategy for these cases would be to assign multiple thread blocks to collaboratively reduce each segment when the size of the segment is very large.
-This can be achieved using CUDA 9's cooperative groups~ \cite{coop}.
-Such optimization is outside the focus of this paper, which is to propose and evaluate \mpu-based reduction and scan primitives.
+A better strategy for these cases would be to assign multiple thread blocks to collaboratively reduce each segment when the size of the segments is very large.
+This optimization can be achieved using CUDA 9's cooperative groups~\cite{coop}, but is outside the focus of this paper.